scientist1642/crafty/README.md

 Optimizations haven't been applied yet.
 We can if we want though:

+- Use React.memo and `usecallback`
+- Replace flatlist with Bidirectional infinite scroll
 - Use a hashset instead of a list to keep favorite asset ids
-- Use React.memo and `usecallback`

 ## Used Libraries